-Note: We are not accepting more applications for summer internships at this time; but please reach out if you are interested in interning for the fall semester.
+Note: We are not accepting more applications for fall internships at this time; but please reach out if you are interested in interning for the winter semester.

 Since our founding during the campaign to pass the landmark Clean Water Act in 1972, Clean Water Action has worked to win strong health and environmental protections by bringing issue expertise, solution-oriented thinking and people power to the table.
 We work to protect our environment, health, economic well-being and community quality of life by connecting voters directly with the decisionmakers that affect them.
 Clean Water Action organizes strong grassroots groups and coalitions, and campaigns to elect environmental candidates and to solve environmental and community problems.
 In recent years, our Chesapeake team has won a landmark victory to stop explosive crude oil shipments through the Port of Baltimore, secured protections against the overuse of antibiotics, fought to ban and restrict dangerous pesticides, and more.